DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world1.md

 This young lady had mixed blood of all other races.
 And now this girl, raised overhead the towel that she supposed to use to wipe windows.

-"Kay, big trouble!
+"Kai, big trouble!
 Really big trouble!"

 "Eh?
 I'm certain you were only asked to help with some cleaning."

 "Yeah, that's right!
 Come, come here!"

 Rinne pulled her hand with towel behind.
-And there Kay could see cracks on window.
+And there Kai could see cracks on window.
 Total of four cracks looked like a spider web.

 "Oh, is it broken?
 How strange, I'm pretty sure we replaced it with new."